corploc/shelter-plugins/README.md

 End-to-End Encryption (E2EE) for Discord using the OpenPGP standard.

 ### [Catbox Uploader](./plugins/catbox-upload)
-Upload files up to 200MB directly to Catbox.moe/Litterbox from Discord.
-Bypass Discord's file size limits with anonymous or authenticated uploads.
+Upload files up to 1GB directly to Litterbox (Catbox.moe) from Discord.
+Bypass Discord's file size limits with anonymous temporary uploads.